Installation and set-up

 I have a problem that isn’t addressed here.
 What now?

 We are always willing to help with any flexMIRT® issues you are having.
-Send a description of the problem you are having along with your active flexMIRT® license code, the version of flexMIRT® you are using, the code you have written, and the dataset (if possible) to flexMIRT@VPGCentral.com.
+Send a description of the problem you are having along with your active flexMIRT® license code, the version of flexMIRT® you are using, the code you have written, and the dataset (if possible) by email to email@example.com or submit a request via our support portal.
 We will respond as soon as possible.